SchumacherFM/Magento-Pace/README.md

 Magento-Pace
 ============

-Magento Pace - Automatic page load progress bar for the backend.
+Magento Pace - Automatic page load progress bar for the backend and frontend.

 Pace will automatically monitor your ajax requests, event loop lag, document ready state, and elements on your page to decide the progress.
 On ajax navigation it will begin again!